Learn to tie basic knots and add up to your survival skills in the outdoors or in a real survival situation.

 - Pretty much anything else you can conjure up

 The clove hitch is key because it is used to begin and even end various types of lashing.
-The 4 types of lashing I use the clove hitch knot for are round, square, tripod, and shear lashing.
+The four types of lashing I use the clove hitch knot for are round, square, tripod, and shear lashing.

 5. Bowline Knot

-You then grab the other end, picture a rabbit coming out of the hole in the “b”, he then goes around the tree “stem of letter b”, and back into the hole of the letter “b.”
-It is a bit easier to tie the bowline with 2 ends of the rope.
+You then grab the other end, picture a rabbit coming out of the hole in the “b,” he then goes around the tree “stem of letter b,” and back into the hole of the letter “b.”
+It is a bit easier to tie the bowline with two ends of the rope.

-6. Taut-line Hitch
+6. Taut-Line Hitch

-Using that same principle, I also use the taut-line hitch for tying down my tarps and rainflies.
-The fact it is adjustable, makes it ideal for repositioning your shelter or other gear used for protection from the elements.
+Using that same principle, I also use the taut-line hitch for tying down my tarps and rain flies.
+The fact it is adjustable makes it ideal for repositioning your shelter or other gear used for protection from the elements.

 7. Timber Hitch

 This is key when I need serious fuel for my campfires.
-With the use of the timber hitch, I save time and energy by getting my fuel to my saw & axe area in one maneuver.
+With the use of the timber hitch, I save time and energy by getting my fuel to my saw and ax area in one maneuver.

 Coach Helder shares a video demonstration on the 7 knots every eagle scout should know: